oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

     ![REST Tab Menu, choose Modules](./images/choose-modules-actions-menu.png " ")

-3. On the Modules page, left click the **+Create Module** button in the upper right.
+3. On the Modules page, left-click the **+Create Module** button in the upper right.

     ![Left click the + Create Modules button](./images/create-module-action.png " ")